sodajah/wdfront/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Request to join the development [Discord](https://discord.gg/K9zernJB5z).
+1. Request to join the development tbd.
 1. Fork the repository
 1. Create your feature branch (`git checkout -b amazing-feature`)
 1. Commit your changes (`git commit -m 'Add some amazing feature'`)